sarfarazunarr/100-SQL-Queries/readme.md

 ---

-**IF YOU ARE STUDENT AND WANTS TO PRACTICE THEN I DON'T RECOMMEND YOU TO COPY AND PASTE YOU CAN SEE AND FIRST START WRITING BY YOURSELF THEN YOU CAN CHECK.**
+**IF YOU ARE STUDENT AND WANTS TO PRACTICE THEN I DON'T RECOMMEND YOU TO COPY AND PASTE YOU CAN SEE AND FIRST START QUERYING BY YOURSELF THEN YOU CAN CHECK HERE**

 *Found any mistake?
 Start a issue on this repo*

 ---

-✅ 92 Queries Completed
-🌀 8 Queries will be added
 😠 Some Queries are left blank for you to practice 😉.

 ---